 Submitting the Program

-To submit your program, type the following command at the Unix prompt
+To submit your project, type the following at the Unix prompt.

 To verify that your project was submitted, you can execute the